 Recipe by PANZER33

 "A delicious recipe that is easy to make, and can be prepared the day before and baked the next day.
-Almost like a Mexican lasagna!"
+These enchiladas are almost like a Mexican lasagna!"

 Hmm.
 None of these ingredients are on sale today.

 Sort stores by

 Save money at local stores when ingredients are on sale!

 skinless, boneless chicken breast halves - cooked and diced

 condensed cream of celery soup